-- If the ID is invalid, the display shows momentary Invalid ID. - In ARS Server Mode, the display shows the User Login Indicator icon, the ID, and In progress, with Cncl. - In ARS Non-Server Mode, the display shows the User Login Indicator icon, the ID, and Logged in, with Logt and Exit. - In non-ARS enabled mode, the display shows Offline, with Logt and Exit.
+- In ARS Server Mode, the display shows the User Login Indicator icon, the ID, and In progress, with Cncl. - In ARS Non-Server Mode, the display shows the User Login Indicator icon, the ID, and Logged in, with Logt and Exit. - In non-ARS enabled mode, the display shows Offline, with Logt and Exit.

 - If the user name is invalid, login fails and the user login failure indicator (IP indicator) icon blinks.
+The display also shows momentary Login failed. - If the PIN is invalid, login fails and the user login failure indicator (IP indicator) icon blinks.
 The display also shows momentary Login failed. - Wait for the logged in confirmation screen.
 If the login process is successful, the display shows the successful user login indicator (IP indicator) icon and Logged in, with Logt and Exit.